-Editor’s note: Its apple season in the Apple State.
-Time to explore the sweet and savory sides of one of fall’s most versatile and plentiful fruits.
+Editor’s note: September and October are peak apple season in Washington State.
+That means it’s a great time to explore the sweet and savory sides of one of fall’s most versatile and plentiful fruits.
 Some of our favorite non-pie apple recipes were brought to us years ago by food writer Joe Eike.
 The three delicious recipes below truly warrant re-sharing.
 Eike has cooked, eaten and written her way across the world and her favorite thing is sharing new cuisines and interesting meals with her family and with readers.
 So, go on, celebrate Washington’s state’s signature fruit three new ways at your family table.

 Spiced apple butter

 Equally yummy spread on toast or stirred into oatmeal, apple butter should earn a place in your refrigerator.
 If you have one, put all the ingredients into your slow cooker before bed and let the magic happen while you sleep.
 You’ll wake in the morning to your house smelling amazing, and have a delicious breakfast almost ready to go.

 Makes about 5 pint jars, or 10 half-pints